 An online text-based counselling for people concerned about their own drinking or drug use.
 The service is equally available to people concerned about a family member, relative or friend.
 Click here for more information

-NCCRED engaged the National Centre for Education and Training on Addiction (NCETA) to develop a Workforce Development (WFD) strategy to provide a blueprint to enhance WFD among clinical researchers.
-The Strategy will be aligned with the National Alcohol and other Drug Workforce Development Strategy 2015-2018, other relevant strategies and policy initiatives, and NCCRED’s overall program of work.
+Engaging our consortium partner, the National Centre for Education and Training on Addiction (NCETA) we developed a Workforce Development (WFD) strategy to provide a blueprint to enhance WFD among clinical researchers.
+The strategy is aligned with the National Alcohol and other Drug Workforce Development Strategy 2015-2018, other relevant policy initiatives, and NCCRED’s overall program of work.

 Clinical researchers comprise workers of diverse backgrounds with different WFD needs.
-Some may have a clinical background and later attain research skills and qualifications, while others may be researchers who apply these skills to clinical areas of emerging drugs.
-There are essentially two types of clinical researchers; clinician researchers and non-clinician clinical researchers.
+Some may have a clinical background and later attain research skills and qualifications.
+Others may be researchers who apply these skills to clinical areas of emerging drugs.